oracoraque/slop_fork/README.md

 + `identify` Identifies with NickServ
 + `load` Use a module at the given path (Alias: use)
 + `unload` Unload a module with provided name
-+ `getModule` Returns a given module, so you can conceivably interact with it
++ `termColor` Returns a term color or colorifies the second argument
++ `color` Colors text for IRC output.
+Arguments are: text, foreground, background

 ## Events